cisco/mindmeld/docs/source/userguide/domain_classifier.rst

     ...
    ]

-The result reveals queries where the domain was misclassified as ``smart_home``, and where the language pattern was the word "check" followed by a noun phrase.
+The result reveals queries where the domain was misclassified as ``smart_home``, and where the language pattern was the word "check" followed some words, then the word "temperature" and some more words.
+We'll call this the "check ... temperature ..." pattern.

 Try looking for similar queries in the :doc:`training data <../blueprints/home_assistant>`.
 You should discover that the ``weather`` domain does indeed lack labeled training queries that fit the pattern.
 But the ``smart_home`` domain, and the ``check_thermostat`` intent in particular, has plenty of queries that fit.
 This explains why the model chose ``smart_home`` over ``weather`` when classifying such queries.

-One potential solution is to add more training queries that fit the "check something" pattern to the ``weather`` domain.
-Then the classification model should more effectively learn to distinguish the two domains that it confused in our experiments thus far.
+One potential solution is to add more training queries that fit the "check ... temperature ..." pattern to the ``weather`` domain.
+Then the classification model should more effectively learn to distinguish the two domains that it confused.

 Error analysis on the results of the :meth:`evaluate` method can inform your experimentation and help in building better models.
 Augmenting training data based on what you find should be the first step, as in the above example.
 Beyond that, you can experiment with different model types, features, and hyperparameters, as described :ref:`earlier <build_domain_with_config>` in this chapter.